-Independent Co-Educational Day and Boarding School
+Independent Day and Boarding School for Boys and Girls

 April 2024

 This document meets the requirements of schedule 10 of the equality Act 2010 and the Department for Education (DfE) guidance for schools on the Equality Act 2010.

 The Equality Act 2010 defines an individual as disabled if he or she has a physical or mental impairment that has a 'substantial' and 'long-term' adverse effect on his or her ability to undertake normal day to day activities.